To manage a virtual server power options:

 - Shut Down Virtual Server – pops up a dialogue box, where you can either Shut Down VS (terminates the VS gracefully), or Power Off VS (terminates the VS forcefully).

 - Startup Virtual Server - queues a start-up action for a VS that's currently powered off.

 - Startup on Recovery - starts the VS in recovery mode with a temporary login ("root") and password ("recovery").

-As soon as you boot a VS from the installation ISO, OnApp may lose control of any components (backups, networks, disks).
+As soon as you boot a VS from the ISO, OnApp cannot control any components (backups, networks, disks).
 The migration option is not available for VSs booted from ISO.
-The only available actions will be start and stop a VS. Be aware, that all the contents of the disk may be also deleted.
+The only available actions will be start and stop a VS. Be aware, that all the contents of the disk will be deleted.